aquasecurity/tracee/README.md

 # Tracee
-Container tracing using eBPF
+Container and system tracing using eBPF

-**Tracee** is a lightweight, easy to use container tracing tool.
+**Tracee** is a lightweight, easy to use container and system tracing tool.
-After launching the tool, it will start collecting traces of newly created containers.
+After launching the tool, it will start collecting traces of newly created containers (container mode) or processes (system mode).
-The collected traces are mostly system calls performed by the processes running inside the containers, but other events, such as capabilities required to perform the actions requested by the container, are also supported.
+The collected traces are mostly system calls performed by the processes, but other events, such as capabilities required to perform the actions requested by the process, are also supported.

 ## Requirements
 Currently requires